Nahanni National Park Reserve

 The Nahanni National Park Reserve, sometimes known as "Headless Valley" or "Valley of The Headless Men" (after a series of unsolved historical deaths in the park), in the Dehcho Region of the Northwest Territories, Canada (approximately 500 km west of Yellowknife), protects a portion of the Mackenzie Mountains Natural Region.
 The centrepiece of the park is the South Nahanni River (Naha Dehé).
 Four noteworthy canyons, called First, Second, Third and Fourth Canyon, line the whitewater river.
 Each canyon has walls reaching some 1000 m in height.
 The word nahanni comes from the local Dene name for the area, Nahʔa Dehé, which means "river of the land of the Nahʔa people".
-The park was one of the earliest locations to be inscribed as World Heritage Sites by UNESCO; this designation was given in 1978 due to the area's picturesque wilderness, its various waterways and giant falls, and its 1,000 meter-deep limestone canyons, among other features.
+The park is inscribed as World Heritage Sites by UNESCO.

 Geography

 There are several different landforms in the park that have taken millions of years to form, giving it a topographical diversity not seen in any other national park in Canada.
 Sediments, left by an ancient inland sea present some 500–200 million years ago, have since become pressed into coloured layers of rock.
 These layers, stacked about 6 km deep, are peppered with fossilised remnants of the varied organisms that once swam the ancient seas, beginning well before the time of the dinosaurs.
 As the continents shifted, the North American and Pacific Plates collided, the force of which forced layers of rock upwards.
 Ridges of rock thus bent and broke, leaving behind the mountain ranges seen today.
 This same action also causes volcanic activity, sending magma into (but not through) the sedimentary rock.
 While there are no active volcanoes in the park, towers of heated rock (igneous batholiths) were sent upwards, pushing the sediment further up.
 The top layer of sedimentary rock was eventually worn-away, resulting in granite towers that form the Ragged Range.

 Over the last two million years, glaciers covered most of North America, creating most of the land formations seen on the continent today.
 While previous ice ages affected the park area, the most recent, the Wisconsin Ice Age (85,000–10,000 years ago), touched only the most western and eastern parts of the park.
 This has left many geological features in the park much more time to develop than most of North America had.